yychiang/CarND_Project3_Behavioral-Cloning/README.md

 Training data is collected as the following method:
 * (1) Firset round, let the car runs on the center of the road, and set steerings as 0;
 * (2) Second round, let the car runs on the right hand side of the road, and set steerings as -0.5;
-* (3) Yhird round, let the car runs on the left hand side of the road, and set steerings as +0.5.
+* (3) Third round, let the car runs on the left hand side of the road, and set steerings as +0.5.
 * Note: Please see my driving_log.csv file.

 ## Network Architecture